 Many types of rescues will call for those certified in rope rescue.
-Confined space and swift-water rescue technicians are required to have operations level ropes training.
-Marietta's rope rescue technicians are often called upon to perform high-angle rescues.
-Because of their commitment to ongoing training, Marietta specialty rescue teams are always in a state of readiness.
+Confined Space and Swift Water Rescue Technicians are required to be trained to the Technician level of ropes training.
+Marietta's Rope Rescue Technicians are often called upon to perform high-angle rescues.
+Because of their commitment to excellence, they practice their skills regularly and strive to be in a constant state of readiness.

 A group of Marietta firefighters demonstrates the use of a Stokes Basket to bring a victim up a steep embankment.